Table of Contents

 Another mechanism by which a proto-oncogene can be transformed into an oncogene is point mutation.
 To understand what a point mutation is, it must first be explained that DNA molecules—and hence the genes found along their length—are composed of building blocks called nucleotide bases.
 A proto-oncogene may be converted into an oncogene through a single alteration of a nucleotide.
 That alteration may be the deletion of a base, the insertion of an extra base, or the substitution of one base for another.
 Point mutations also can be caused by radiation or chemicals that disrupt the DNA.
 However, regardless of the type or cause of such a mutation, it usually changes the amino acid sequence of the encoded protein and thus alters protein function.

 A point mutation can increase protein function—as occurs with the ras family of proto-oncogenes—or it can interrupt protein synthesis so that little or no protein is made.
-Point mutations are common mechanisms of inactivation of tumour suppressor genes.
+Point mutations are common mechanisms of inactivation of tumor suppressor genes.

-Tumour suppressor genes
+Tumor suppressor genes

 The RB and p53 genes

-Discovery of the first tumour suppressor gene
+Discovery of the first tumor suppressor gene

-Studies of human hereditary cancers provided compelling evidence for the existence of tumour suppressor genes.
+Studies of human hereditary cancers provided compelling evidence for the existence of tumor suppressor genes.
 In 1971 American researcher Alfred Knudson, Jr., focused on retinoblastoma, which occurs in two forms: a nonhereditary, or sporadic, form and a hereditary form that occurs much earlier in life.
-To explain the differences in tumour rates between those two forms, Knudson proposed a “two-hit hypothesis.”
+To explain the differences in tumor rates between those two forms, Knudson proposed a “two-hit hypothesis.”
 He postulated that in the inherited form of the disease, a child inherits one mutated RB allele from a parent.
-That single mutation, which is present in every cell, is not sufficient to stimulate tumour formation because the second copy of the RB allele, which is not mutated, functions normally.
-For a tumour to form, one random mutation must occur in the healthy RB allele of a retinal cell after conception.
+That single mutation, which is present in every cell, is not sufficient to stimulate tumor formation because the second copy of the RB allele, which is not mutated, functions normally.
+For a tumor to form, one random mutation must occur in the healthy RB allele of a retinal cell after conception.
 In contrast, in sporadic cases of retinoblastoma, a sequence of two inactivating events must occur after conception.
 Because it is much less likely that two random mutation events will occur in the same gene than that one random event will occur, the rate of occurrence of nonhereditary retinoblastoma is much lower than that of the inherited form.